 A high density downtown with a mix of uses has been shown to reduce sprawl, ease traffic congestion, and promote a vibrant main street area.
-Jaffrey's Main Street District lacks a minimum lot size and allows many uses.
 This district should be expanded as the need arises.
 The Mill building, located in the heart of the Main Street district, could one day be the quintessential smart growth project.
 The space is suitable for a combination of housing, retail, offices, studio space, and other creative uses, all in an historical building suited to high density uses.
 The Town should do everything possible to assist the eventual developer to ensure that the Mill is being used to its full potential for many years to come.

 Another important project will be the WW Cross Building site.
 This site is ideally located in the downtown area, yet is also far enough from Route 202 to begin to get away from strip zoning.
 A preliminary plan is in place to use this property for a mix of uses, possibly senior housing and retail.
-Such uses would necessitate a change in zoning for this parcel, from industrial to commercial.
+Such uses would necessitate a change in zoning for this parcel, from industrial to General Business.
 Considering that Monadnock Business Ventures spent nearly two years unsuccessfully trying to attract an industrial business to the site, it is unlikely that any kind of meaningful industrial activities will occur on this property in the future.
-It is therefore important that this parcel be zoned commercial as soon as possible.
+It seems logical that this parcel be re-zoned commercial and a study performed to determine the requirements to explore its potential.

 A likely area for growth is the land adjacent to Blake and Union Streets.
 This would be a natural extension of the downtown area, with the initial focus being the Rail/Trail, a ball field, and later on, a Community Center.
-The current "beehive" property at the end of Blake Street is an excellent location for a small retail development, a project that the Downtown TIF District might be able to help jumpstart at some point.
+The current property at the end of Blake Street is an excellent location for a small retail development, a project that the Downtown TIF District might be able to help jumpstart at some point.

 A major contributor to economic vitality will be the full occupancy of buildings and land in our industrial parks.
 This can be accomplished by promoting Jaffrey to outside manufacturing firms and by helping to grow existing Jaffrey businesses to the point that this space is needed for expansion.
 Providing infrastructure to Old Sharon Road businesses, including water service and road improvements, will be necessary if this area is to survive as an industrial park.
 It should be remembered that the Stone Arch TIF District was initially set up for two purposes only: to construct a new bridge near the 202 intersection (completed in 2002), and to install water lines for fire protection for Old Sharon Road businesses.
-Bringing water to this area was an obligation made seven years ago that should be honored by the town.
+Bringing water to this area is necessary to support existing businesses.